Aerial view of Haida Gwaii coastline by Destination BC/Owen Perry

 What you do: Eat croissants while exploring Quebec City.

 Enjoy this beautiful old city's cafes, shops, restaurants and the Basilique Notre-Dame-de-Québec, designated as a UNESCO World Heritage Site.
-Walk along the old stone ramparts, or shop in North America's oldest shopping district, the pedestrian-only Quartier Petit Champlain.
+Walk along the old stone ramparts or shop in North America's oldest shopping district, the pedestrian-only Quartier Petit Champlain.
+Here are some tips on where to find the best croissants in Quebec City.

 What you do: Paddle past towering, underwater hoodoos